apache/incubator-kie-kogito-examples/dmn-tracing-quarkus/README.md

 }
 ```

+## Integration example with Trusty Service

+When the tracing addon is enabled, the tracing events are emitted and pushed to a Kafka broker.
+The [Trusty Service](https://github.com/kiegroup/kogito-apps/tree/master/trusty) can consume such events and store them on a storage.
+The Trusty Service exposes then some api to consume the information that has been collected.
+A `docker-compose` example is provided in the current folder.
+In particular, when `docker-compose up` is run, a Kafka broker, an Infinispan container and the nightly build of the trusty service are deployed.
+Once the services are up and running, after a decision has been evaluated, you can access the trusty service swagger at `localhost:8081/swagger-ui/` and try to query what are the evaluations of the last day at `localhost:8081/v1/executions` for example.
 ## Deploying with Kogito Operator

 In the [`operator`](operator) directory you'll find the custom resources needed to deploy this example on OpenShift with the [Kogito Operator](https://docs.jboss.org/kogito/release/latest/html_single/#chap_kogito-deploying-on-openshift).